 Please refer to our methodology that discusses global short-term ratings.
 A link to an index of our sector and cross-sector credit rating methodologies can be found in the "Moody's Related Publications" section.

-&lt;sup>5 Please refer to Rating Symbols and Definitions for more details; a link can be found in the "Moody's Related Publications" section.
+Please refer to Rating Symbols and Definitions for more details; a link can be found in the "Moody's Related Publications" section.